ninya9k/anonstream/README.md

 ## Issues
 * CSS is spaghetti (e.g. the PureCSS framework is used sometimes when it might not need be)
-* Fonts are hard-coded and you might not have them
 * AFAIK the FFmpeg command in `stream.sh` only works on Linux, change it for other OSs
 * Slow: stream delay of at least 40 seconds.
 Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI
-* Most of the code is in `app.py`; it should be split into several files with more narrow purposes.
 * Doesn't use low-latency HLS

 ## How it works